MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_port_state.md

+#### NdisPortControlStateUnknown

+The port's control state for send operations is unknown.

+#### NdisPortControlStateControlled

+The port is in a controlled state for send operations.
+That is, the port requires
+       authorization.

+#### NdisPortControlStateUncontrolled

+The port is in an uncontrolled state for send operations.
+That is, the port does not require
+       authorization.

 ### -field RcvControlState

 The current control state of the port for receive operations.
 This member must contain one of the